 In most areas of the country, the crop is slightly above its initial stages and will increase the period between planting and harvesting.
-The rural masses are the worst affected with high costs of maize since they can hardly afford a tin.
+The rural masses are the worst affected with high costs of maize since they can hardly afford a bucket.

-Other countries in the region have not been spared the food scarcity since the El Niño weather pattern has affected a greater part of southern Africa.
+Other countries in the region have not been spared the food scarcity since the El Niño weather pattern has affected a greater part of Southern Africa.
 The point of distinction between other countries and Malawi is that in other countries prices are fair.

 The Malawi Government has since come under fire for doing little in preparing for tough times that lie ahead.
 Lilongwe learned earlier about the weather pattern which provided it with ample time to prepare for the worst experience but still failed to prepare.